afincato/tekken/notes.md

-# dot-todo
+(05-05-2017)

-## for a critique of plain-text todo: apps, syntaxes, intents, usages
+# for a critique of plain-text todo: apps, syntaxes, intents, usages

 I could just stick to any ‘proper’ task management application, in the best case using a database of some sort, and stick with it.